alanjcfs/KinectServer2/README.md

 ## Download [CMake](https://cmake.org/download/)

-The MSI is easier as you can elect to add CMake to your PATH.
-CMake is used to compile the Protocol Buffer.
+Installing via the MSI is easier as you can elect to add CMake to your PATH.
+CMake is used to compile Protocol Buffers.

 ## Protocol Buffers

 Install Protocol Buffers: see `https://github.com/google/protobuf/releases` for instructions.
 The current version of protoc we are using is `3.0.0-beta-2`.
 Note that we are using `syntax = "proto3"` and the experimental `--js_out` feature.

-## Kinect Server SDK

-Download the [Microsft Kinect SDK](https://www.microsoft.com/en-us/download/details.aspx?id=44561) (fetched 2016-05-11).
-You do not need to sign up.

 ## Finale

 Make sure the include folders are set appropriately for both Boost and websocketpp in `KinectServer/KinectServer.vcxproj`.
 Modify the additional dependencies field if needed.

-Upon compilation, you should see KinectServer.exe in Debug.
-Launch it.
-At that moment, you will see a black screen.
-Rejoice.
+# Playback

+A sample playback program is provided.
+To run it, pass in a `.xef` (eXtended Event File).
+Please note that you need to pass in *the full path* to the file, otherwise you will get cryptic error messages.